FilipMalczak/storyteller/README.md

 ### mid-version, probably 0.1.1

+- [ ] tweak journal entries hierarchy and API/impl dissonance
+- [ ] enhance inflated/deflated/refiltered with details (the IDs that appeared or disappeared)
 - [ ] parallel nodes testing, data-oriented
 - [ ] more extensive testing (see comments in existing tests)
 - [ ] add file modification summary to the report